CMMI SCAMPI and Custom Appraisals*

 If your organization could benefit from any of the above objectives, we can show you how easily and quickly they can be achieved.

-*Custom Class B (informal reduced scope) and Class C (gap analysis) appraisals can also be provided.
-These appraisals typically vary from 1-5 days and provide the organization (or selected teams) with feedback on their current CMMI implementation.
+*SCAMPI Class A appraisal (with official rating), custom Class B (informal reduced scope) and Class C (gap analysis) appraisals can be provided.
+Informal class B and C appraisals typically vary from 1-5 days and provide the organization (or selected teams) with feedback on their current practices and CMMI implementation.

 THE PROCESS GROUP

 Neil and Mary have helped more than 120 organizations implement various CMMI (and previously CMM) levels and practices.
-Their appraisals have included a wide variety of industries, such as telecommunications, real-time embedded devices, services (sales, accounting), information systems, defense, and desktop applications.
+Their appraisals have included a wide variety of industries, such as telecommunications, real-time embedded devices, services (sales, accounting), information systems, defense, hardware development, and web/mobile applications.
 (See testimonials.)

 Process improvement planning